MemorySounds/profile/README.md

 - The site is automatically deployed to GitHub Pages using GitHub Actions.
 - Only the contents of the `_site` folder are published.
+- The deployment process builds & deploys it to the `gh-pages` branch.

 ## Notes